Skip to content

 Check your Credit reports for reporting errors once you pay off your car lease.
 Sometimes, a lender might take too long to process your final payments, or make a mistake with the credit reports.

 This could reflect late payment on your credit reports and damage your credit scores.
-If you happen to have inaccurate late payments reflecting on your credit report, then you must remedy the problem immediately.
+If you have inaccurate late payments reflecting on your credit report, you must remedy the problem immediately.

 Thanks to the Fair Credit Reporting Act, you can check credit bureau reports for free once a year for any credit reporting errors.
 This way, your credit is safe from unjust penalties due to lender errors.